Landscape of stellar-mass black-hole spectroscopy with third-generation gravitational-wave detectors: BH Spectroscopy with ET for Golden events

 \section{BH Spectroscopy with ET for Golden events}

 In this section, we investigate the performance in BH spectroscopy on isolated ``golden" (i.e., loud and favorable) events using ET.
-We consider a GW150914-like systems with $M_{f} = 70 M_{\odot}$ at a luminosity distance $d_L=450\, {\rm Mpc}$.
-We place the event at the sky position ${\rm(ra,dec)}=(1.16,-1.19)$ with polariziation $\psi=1.12$, and assume it occurs at a geocenter GPS time $t_{\rm GPS}=1126259466.43$.
+We consider a GW150914-like system with $M_{f} = 70 M_{\odot}$ at a luminosity distance $d_L=450\, {\rm Mpc}$.
+We place the event at the sky position ${\rm(ra,dec)}=(1.16,-1.19)$ with polarization $\psi=1.12$, and assume it occurs at a geocenter GPS time $t_{\rm GPS}=1126259466.43$.
 In order to ensure that the subdominant modes are not suppressed, we choose an inclination angle $\iota=\pi/3$.

 We inject the mode amplitudes and phases as explained above.
 Since the mass ratio $q$ has a leading effect on the amplitude excitation factors compared to the binary spins~\cite{London:2018nxs,Kamaretsos:2012bs,gossan-et-al,Forteza:2022tgq}, here we consider three different values of $q \in \{1.2, 2, 5 \}$ for nonspinning systems.
+The corresponding remnant spins as obtained from \cite{Hofmann:2016yih} are $\chi_f\in\{0.68,0.62,0.42\}$.

 We tabulate the results of our Fisher matrix analysis in Table~\ref{tab:typical-system}.
 Since the results have a simple scaling with the SNR within the approximation of the Fisher-matrix analysis, in this section we consider ET in a triangular configuration adopting the standard ET-D sensitivity curve~\cite{Hild:2010id}.
 We see that ET ringdown signals will have about one order of magnitude higher SNR compared to the same events detected by LIGO-Virgo.
 This roughly translates into an order-of-magnitude improvement on the measurement errors in the ringdown parameters.
 Note that for the same final mass and luminosity distance, the ringdown SNR ${\rho_{\rm RD}}$ decreases significantly with $q$; this is unfortunate for BH spectroscopy because the excitation of the subdominant angular modes is suppressed for almost equal-mass binaries.
 At the same time, \textit{for a fixed SNR}, the uncertainty of the QNM parameters tends to decrease with increasing $q$ as the amplitude ratios of the subdominant modes increase.
 Thus, as $q$ increases there is an interplay between decreasing ringdown SNR and increasing $\mathcal{A}_{lmn}$ that produces the trend in Table~\ref{tab:typical-system}.